noisebridge/infrastructure/README.md

     ansible-playbook site.yml --limit noisebridge-net -t website

+and this deploys only to the email aliases mailing lists:

+    ansible-playbook site.yml --limit noisebridge-net -t lists-noisebridge-net

 ### Remote access to .noise

 In order to deploy to machines remotely, you will need to configure a bastion bouncer.